-It can be difficult to set boundaries with our family and those we care about deeply.
-However, there can be many benefits to setting boundaries, such as improved relationships, increased confidence, and more effective communication.
+It can be challenging to set boundaries with family and those you care about deeply.
+However, doing so has many benefits, such as improved relationships, increased confidence, and more effective communication.
 You may set many types of boundaries, such as those regarding time, physical touch, arguments, emotions, intellect, social media, diet, finances, and communication.
-To set an effective boundary, you might plan it out ahead of time, prepare for pushback, maintain boundaries with yourself, follow through on your words, and reward yourself after the fact.
-If you have a hard time setting boundaries, working with a therapist online or in person can help you develop this valuable skill.

-Although it can be challenging to set boundaries, doing so can result in a multitude of benefits, such as better relationships, improved personal health and well-being, increased confidence and assertiveness, and more effective communication.
+Although it can be challenging to set boundaries, doing so can result in many benefits, such as better relationships, improved personal health and well-being, increased confidence and assertiveness, and more effective communication.
 Setting boundaries can also help you learn to respect others’ boundaries.

 Types Of Boundaries

 There can be many types of boundaries that you may put in place, including the following.